thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - Understood the behavioral differences between iBGP and eBGP, particularly in route advertisement and next-hop handling.

-- Observed how Route Reflectors (R5 and R6) eliminate the need for full-mesh iBGP, improving scalability while maintaining route distribution.
+- Observed how Route Reflectors (R5 and R6) eliminate the need for full-mesh iBGP, improving scalability (in larger environments) while maintaining route distribution.

 - Explored next-hop resolution between the underlay (OSPF) and overlay (iBGP), and how misalignment between the two can break forwarding.

 - Reinforced that BGP selects the best path, but the IGP determines how to reach the next-hop.

-- Learned that Local Preference can be used to influence outbound traffic patterns, allowing engineers to enforce routing policy across the AS.
+- Learned that Local Preference can be used to influence outbound traffic patterns

 - Discovered that route propagation issues are often tied to next-hop reachability and iBGP design, not just missing advertisements.